About "seen" feature in the app

 I know that the ‘seens’ on the spot only count in the visitors segment of our partners.

-I know that I sometimes use the ‘seen’ button later, when I realize I saw it.
+I know that I sometimes use the ‘seen’ button later, when I realize I saw it, but forgot to hit that seen button.

 Maybe adding the 'picture feature ’ like in the ‘removed’ button would be proof of your physical visit.